Zuehlke/scenarioo-js-ctd-session/slides/80-wrapup/05-outlook.md

 note:
 dola

-if time, quickly show example of diff Viewer and Search
+quickly show example of diff Viewer and Search